|Best overall||McCulloch MC1275 Heavy-Duty Steam Cleaner||SEE IT||

 Avoid delicate fabrics like silk, leather, and suede; porous surfaces like stucco and brick; any unsealed wood, granite, or marble; and anything that’s been painted.
 When in doubt, skip the steam.

 A final word on shopping for the best steam cleaners

-Whether everybody in your house has a cold and you want to sanitize every single surface, or you’re just looking to upgrade your arsenal of cleaning tools with an easy-to-use, convenient, hypoallergenic machine, a steam cleaner may be for you.
-With nothing but piping-hot water, the best steam cleaner will wipe out every dust mite, microbe, and dirt fleck that dares set foot in your home.
+Whether everybody in your house has a cold and you want to sanitize every single surface, or you’re just looking to upgrade your arsenal of cleaning tools with an easy-to-use, convenient, hypoallergenic machine, these devices may be for you.
+With nothing but piping-hot water, the best steam cleaners can take on every dust mite, microbe, and dirt fleck that dares set foot in your home.